jamiejamiebobamie/Compliment-Generator/readme.md

 v2.0 features that have NOT been implemented:

 "upvotes":
 An attribute on the Compliment model, "number" type.
-The more "uplikes" the compliment has, the higher the chance of being pulled from the database.
+The more "upvotes" the compliment has, the higher the chance of being pulled from the database.

 "flagged":
 An attribute on the Compliment model, "boolean" type.
 Compliments that are deemed inappropriate can be